BlingMachine/PVP-Platformer/README.md

 ## Getting Started
 - Download the zip
-- Open the project in an IDE like VSCode
+- Open the project in Visual Studio Code (VS Code)
 - Run the project
 - The game will open in a new tab within your preferred browser
 - Enjoy!